Retrieving and Routing Quantum Information in a Quantum Network

 Putting the two implications together, namely routing and secure storage, it is possible to envision applications like quantum mail (qmail) as an outsourced service.

-Quantum entanglement \cite{einstein} not only gives us insight in understanding the deepest nature of reality but also acts as a very useful resource in carrying out various information processing protocols like quantum teleportation \cite{bennett2}, quantum cryptography \cite{gisin} and quantum secret sharing \cite{hillery}, to name a few.
+Quantum entanglement \cite{einstein} not only gives us insight into understanding the deepest nature of reality but also acts as a very useful resource in carrying out various information processing protocols like quantum teleportation \cite{bennett2, Mattle}, quantum cryptography \cite{gisin} and quantum secret sharing(QSS) \cite{hillery}, to name a few.
 0.1cm

 In a secret sharing protocol the sender/dealer of the secret message, who is unaware of the individual honesty of the receivers, shares the secret in such a way that none of the receivers get any information about the secret.
-Quantum secret sharing (QSS) \cite{hillery, cleve99} deals with the problem of sharing of both classical as well as quantum secrets.
+QSS \cite{hillery, cleve99} deals with the problem of sharing of both classical and quantum secrets.
 A typical protocol for quantum secret sharing, like many other tasks in quantum cryptography, uses entanglement as a cardinal resource, mostly pure entangled states.
-Karlsson et al.\cite{karlsson} studied quantum secret sharing protocols using bipartite pure entangled states as resources.
-Many authors investigated the concept of quantum secret sharing using tripartite pure entangled states and multi partite states like graph states \cite{bandyopadhyay,bagherinezhad,lance,gordon,zheng, markham,markham08}.
-Q. Li et al. \cite{li} proposed semi-quantum secret sharing protocols taking maximally entangled GHZ state as resource.
+Karlsson et al. \cite{karlsson} studied QSS protocols using bipartite pure entangled states as resources.
+Many authors investigated the concept of QSS using tripartite pure entangled states and multi-partite states like graph states \cite{bandyopadhyay,bagherinezhad,lance,gordon,zheng, markham,markham08}.
+Li et al. \cite{li} proposed semi-quantum secret sharing protocols taking maximally entangled GHZ state as resource.

 In a realistic situation, the secret sharing of classical or quantum information involves transmission of qubits through noisy channels that entails mixed states.
-Recently in \cite{satya}, it is shown that Quantum secret sharing is possible with bipartite two qubit mixed states (formed due to noisy environment or otherwise).
-Subsequently in \cite{indranil} authors propose a protocol for secret sharing of classical information with three qubit mixed state.
+Recently in \cite{satya}, it is shown that QSS is possible with bipartite two-qubit mixed states (formed due to noisy environment or otherwise).
+Subsequently in \cite{indranil} authors propose a protocol for secret sharing of classical information with three-qubit mixed state.
 Quantum secret sharing has also been realized in experiments \cite{tittel, schmid, schmid1, bogdanski}.